bytedance/Repo2Run/README.md

 </p>

 ## 🚀 News
-Our paper: "Repo2Run: An LLM-based Build Agent System for Containerized Environments" has been accepted by **NeurIPS 2025** main track as a **spotlight**!
+Our paper: "Repo2Run: Automated Building Executable Environment for Code Repository at Scale" has been accepted by **NeurIPS 2025** main track as a **spotlight**!

 An LLM-based build agent system that helps manage and automate build processes in containerized environments.
 This project provides tools for handling dependencies, resolving conflicts, and managing build configurations.